axai-kaizoku/geo-profiler/README.md

 # Geo Profiler

 A Basic Profiles app specilized in seeing locations of profiles.
 It has Admin Panel.
 Admins can login and add, update, delete profiles.
 Included search Functionality.
+This app is responsive.
+It can be used in Tablet and Mobile screens also.

 ## Technologies